A community relationships primer for exploration

 One simple but under-used way to work out how the company and company staff should behave in a new culture is by asking local people what is important to them.
 A discussion about appropriate behaviour sends the signal that you are making an effort to respect local mores, rules, and systems.
 When your employees and contractors are seen to be honouring local customs on a regular basis the signal of respect is reinforced.
 Some companies train their international and national staff (who often come from different parts of the country where customs may be different) in local context awareness, including cross-cultural communication, as part of their orientation.
 Some companies use local elders to provide such training.
 When word gets around that you are serious about learning this kind of knowledge local people feel that this shows respect.

 This one is a no-brainer.
 How would you feel if someone turned up in your garden and started digging a hole in your veggie patch?
 Or filled up a jerry can from your water tap?
 Somewhere between not happy and incandescent with rage?
-Ensuring farms and other community lands are not entered without permission from the landowner(s) or/and land-user(s) and asking to use - and offering to pay for - communal resources such as water is the least that a reasonable person should do.
+Ensuring farms and other community lands are not entered without permission from the landowner(s) or/and land-user(s) and asking to use - and offering to pay for - communal resources such as water is the least that a reasonable person would do.

-07. Compensate Before Damage.
+07. Compensate before damage.

-08. Pay Your Bills on Time.
+08. Pay your bills on time.

-09. Hire Locally whenever Locals can do the Work.
+09. Hire locally whenever locals can do the work.

 Local jobs provide an important opportunity for local people to directly benefit from company activities.
 Jobs are one of the biggest contributions any company makes to the local economy and can help to solidify the relationship with host communities.
 However, perceptions of unfairness, opaque recruitment practices and disparity of expectations often lead to jobs becoming one of the biggest sources of community complaints.
 Something else to keep in mind is that you add to the pressure when you place too much attention on the company as the provider of jobs and not enough on the company as creator of employability opportunities.

 Communities appreciate a company that assists them in ways that go beyond the direct self-interest of the company.
 When people say, “the company did not have to do this but chose to,” you are on the way to having the type of relationship with your local communities that you need.
 A counter to this is a small gesture opening the door to unlimited requests from communities.
-This tends to occur when the company doesn’t set any parameters and doesn’t actively try to manage expectations.
-Open discussion with communities on issues such as budget, selection and assessment criteria, and cost-sharing can help facilitate decision-making on priorities and agreement on how to make the best use of available resources.
+This tends to occur when the company doesn’t establish any boundaries and doesn’t actively try to manage expectations.
+Open discussion with communities on issues such as budget, selection and assessment criteria, and cost-sharing can help with decision-making on priorities and agreement on how to make the best use of available resources.
 Another red flag is the findings of a multi-year study of over sixty international companies operating on five continents.
 It concluded that there is no correlation between the amount of money a company spends on community projects and the quality of their relationship with the community.
 The challenge is how to make a positive contribution in the short-term in a way that does not create a long-term liability for the company.

 Post a Comment